 Welcome to This Reading Life by Brona’s Books.

-Brona is the name created by my first nephew as he was learning to talk.
+Brona was the name created by my first nephew as he learnt to talk.
 He couldn’t quite manage all the Welsh sounds and syllables in Bronwyn, so Aunty Brona was born!

 As an early childhood educator with 18 years experience, I felt qualified to discuss what worked and what didn’t when it came to reading and young children.

 Teacher burnout had hit me hard and a drastic career change was on the cards.
 Which is how I found myself managing a small independent children’s bookshop.
 I still enjoyed reading Kids Lit, but thanks to burnout, I went through a phase of not wanting to talk about it, write about it or think about any teaching points that might arise!

 That’s when I realised I could blog about adult books!

 I’ve tried a number of different ways to do this – quick reviews, themed reviews, notes & quotes on the go, but as time went by, documenting my personal reading journey became my priority and my posts evolved around this idea.

 I write the type of reviews I like to read.

 - Brief and to the point.

 - No book summary (or just a bare minimum recap).